How to Hang Lights for Christmas

 Show off your holiday spirit by decking out your home with Christmas lights.
 Follow these steps to get the job done.

 - Test the lights.
 Be sure to test all the lights before installation.
-Replace any blown bulbs, be sure the light patterns work and, if you are using smart lights, connect them to your device to ensure that the controllers are operational.
+Check that all light patterns work, replacing any blown bulbs.
+If using smart lights, connect them to your device to ensure that their controllers are operational.

 - Plug the first strand into an extension cord to double-check that your lights can reach a power source.

-- Attach lights to clips and start hanging.
+- Attach lights to their clips and start hanging.

-- Slide rooftop lights in place, inserting the clips in the gutter or between the roof and shingles.
-Remember that universal clips work with both C7 and C9 bulbs, as well as mini lights, icicle lights and string lights.
+- Slide rooftop lights in place, inserting their clips in the gutter or between the roof and shingles.
+Remember that universal clips work with both C7 and C9 bulbs.
+They also work with mini, icicle and string lights.

 - Use adhesive clips for windows, railings or columns.

-- Peel the backing and adhere clips at an even distance.
+- Peel the backing and adhere the clips at an even distance.

 - Attach lights into the clips.

-- Install a smart plug to control the timing of your lights from an app on your smartphone.
+- Install a smart plug to control the timing of your lights from your smartphone app.

-How to Hang Christmas Lights on a Roof Peak
+How to Install Christmas Lights on a Roof Peak

 Hanging Christmas lights on a roof peak may be a challenge.
 You'll need a helper for this project.
-Here's how to hang Christmas lights on a roof peak safely:
+Here's how to safely hang Christmas lights on a roof:

 - Do not attempt to install Christmas lights on your roof when it's rainy or snowy.

-- Place an extension ladder securely against the side of your house and on level, firm ground.
+- Place an extension ladder securely against the side of your house, on level, firm ground.
 Have your partner hold the ladder to help keep it in place when you climb.

 - Keep your hands free while you’re climbing your ladder.
 Use a tool belt or bag to hold all your supplies while you climb.

 - Try using plastic clips instead of nails or staples.
-Plastic clips are the easiest way for hanging Christmas lights on the roof.
-You can also use a staple gun to hold them in place, but that will also make them more time consuming to remove after Christmas.
+Plastic clips are the easiest and safest way to hang Christmas lights on the roof.
+You can also use a staple gun to hold the clips in place.
+But it will be more time-consuming to remove them after Christmas.

 How to Hang Icicle Lights